-In North America, there are two standards for DC charging connectors—CCS and CHAdeMO—as well as Tesla’s proprietary Supercharger plug type.
+Looking at the European level, there are two standards for DC charging connectors—CCS and CHAdeMO—as well as Tesla’s signature Supercharger which you have to consider.

-Combined Charging System (CCS) allows for both AC and DC charging through the same input port, while vehicles equipped with CHAdeMO have a separate port for AC charging and can’t accept DC charging faster than 50 kW.
+Combined Charging System (CCS) allows for both AC and DC charging through the same input port, while vehicles equipped with CHAdeMO have a separate port for AC charging and can’t charge faster than 50 kW.

-Due to this cap on CHAdeMO charging, CCS is becoming the dominant standard across Europe and North America and CHAdeMO is getting phased out across both continents.
+Due to this shortfall, CCS is becoming the dominant standard across Europe and North America and CHAdeMO is getting phased out across both continents.

 That means that a CCS connector is likely to be necessary for DC fast charging in the future—at least in North America and Europe.

 It is most likely that DC fast charging does cost more than charging your electric vehicle with AC power.
-When you’re paying for DC charging, you’re paying extra for the convenience to charge your vehicle quickly.
+When you’re paying for DC charging, you’re paying extra for the convenience of charging your vehicle quickly.

-The difference in price, however, depends on the location which you charge and whether the charging station bills by the minute or by kWh.
+The price difference, however, depends on the location in which you charge and whether the charging station bills by the minute or by kWh.